 - Growing pains (especially in children and teens)

-Osteopathy is beneficial for the whole family and can help alleviate a whole host of health conditions through all stages of life, from pre-natal, pregnancy, newborn babies to childhood development, right through to old age.
-Because of its safe, gentle hands-on approach osteopathy is ideal to treat newborns and babies.
+Osteopathy can help alleviate a whole host of health conditions through all stages of life: pre-natal, pregnancy, newborn babies, childhood, adolescent, right through to old age.
+Because it is safe and gentle, osteopathy is ideal to treat newborns and babies.

 The first consultation the osteopath will explore, assess, and begin to tackle the problem areas.
 You will have approximately 30 minutes of treatment to begin to address your presenting and underlying issues.
 The follow-up consultation, lasts between 40 minutes to 1 hour where we will continue to build on the previous therapeutic work, and as progress is made the sessions will become shorter.
 Problem areas will become recovering areas and the focus will be on deeper, perhaps more subtle healing, restoring balance in the system, maintenance and establishing good practise.